Making the Transition to Teaching with TTT Services

 Having the following character attributes and skills and help Troops to Teachers members succeed once they have their own classroom:

-Using GI Bills & Other Financial Aid to Become a Teacher
+Using GI Bills® and Other Financial Aid to Become a Teacher

 Veterans are eligible for financial aid from multiple sources.
 Commonly, veterans can apply for the following financial aid services to make paying for a teaching degree and certification easier.